 Significant influence of various levels of pinching on individual flower weight was also noticed during both the observations recorded after two and three months of planting and the obtained data are presented in Table-1.
 It was significantly higher in plants receiving no pinching treatment (P0) and decreased with increase in levels of pinching.
 Significantly lower weight of flower was recorded in double pinched plant (P2).
 The same trend was observed during both the observations.
 After two months of planting the average weight of individual flower was 2.66 g, 2.42 g, & 2.26 g, under P0, P1 and P2 treatments respectively while the same was 2.39 g, 1.80 g, and 1.53g under P0, P1 and P2respectively after three months of planting.
 Similar results were also recorded by Sailaja and Panchbhai (2014) in china aster who noticed that flower weight was maximum in un pinched plants and decreased with increase in pinching levels and it was minimum in double pinched plants.
-This might be due to the fact that the food materials synthesized by the plant might have been utilized by more number of flowers produced in pinched plants which might have resulted in reduction of individual flower weight as observed in the present study.
+This might be due to the fact that the photosynthesized compounds by the plant might have been utilized by more number of flowers produced in pinched plants which might have resulted in reduction of individual flower weight as observed in the present study (improve the text).
 It was also noticed that the weight of individual flower under various treatments in general decreased as the plants grew older.

 Weight of flowers per plant

-Observations on weight of flowers per plantas influenced by pinching treatments were recorded twice after two and three months of transplanting and the analyzed data are presented in Table-2.
+Observations on weight of flowers per plantas influenced by pinching treatments were recorded twice after two and three months of transplanting and the analyzed data are presented in Table-2 (Place the table 2 here).
 Significant difference in weight of flowers per plant was also noticed due to various levels of pinching.
 It was maximum (487.60 g) under double pinching (P2) which decreased with decrease in pinching level recording 444.95 g under single pinching (P1) and 435.08 g under no pinching (P0) treatments.
 However, the weight of flowers per plant under P1 and P2 as well as P1 and P0 treatments did not show any significant variation from each other.
 Production of more number of flowers in pinched plants was noticed in the present study which was due to more number of branches per plant and it increased with pinching levels.
 Since the flower weight per plant was directly correlated with number of flowers per plant, maximum weight of flowers per plant was recorded in double pinched plants and the lowest in plants receiving no pinching.
-Similar results have been reported by Nain et al (2017) and Khobragade et al (2012) in marigold and china aster respectively.
+Similar results have been reported by Nain et al. (2017) and Khobragade et al. (2012) in marigold and china aster respectively.

 Weight Of Flowers Per Plot